bq/botbloq-ros/README.md

 # botbloq-ros
-Ros program to control all modular robots
+Ros program to control modular robots

 ## Best practices to maintain this repo
 * Use develop branch to upload unstable code and master branch only after integration tests.